-Contributed by: Evelyn Maher, Jonathan Fonteyne and Djelloul Mansour, BSP
+Contributed by: Evelyn Maher, Gaston Aguirre Draghi and Djelloul Mansour, BSP

-- · application questionnaire;

-- draft instruments of incorporation;

-- · draft prospectus;

-- draft PRIIPs KID or, in the case of UCITS exclusively distributed to professional investors, a UCITS key investor information document (KIID);

-- key policies (generally already in place within the investment fund manager);

-- · various AML documents;

-- confirmation letters regarding main service providers agreements;

-- information on the directors of the fund in question; and

-- · business plan.
+- · draft prospectus; - draft PRIIPs KID or, in the case of UCITS exclusively distributed to professional investors, a UCITS key investor information document (KIID); - key policies (generally already in place within the investment fund manager); - · various AML documents; - confirmation letters regarding main service provider agreements; - information on the directors of the fund in question; and - · a business plan.

-Once the application is complete, the authorisation process for a retail fund will range between three to six months.
+Once the application is complete, the authorisation process for a retail fund will range between three and six months.
 The actual length and cost depend mainly on the complexity of the investment strategy, the completeness of the application file and whether or not it is a first-time fund.

-The largest set-up costs are generally legal fees, though service providers also sometimes charge a set-up or onboarding fee.
+The largest set-up costs are generally legal fees, although service providers also sometimes charge a set-up or on-boarding fee.
 In addition, there are fees payable to the CSSF for regulated funds.
 The CSSF charges an examination fee and an annual fee for its supervisory activity of retail funds.
-The fee amount differs depending on whether the retail fund is a standalone or an umbrella fund and on whether it is self-managed or not.
+The fee amount differs depending on whether the retail fund is a standalone or an umbrella fund and on whether or not it is self-managed.
 For example, the examination fee for a standalone retail fund is EUR4,650, whereas for an umbrella fund it is EUR9,250.